-The child of a deceased CPP contributor, or a guardian on his or her behalf, may also be eligible to receive a monthly benefit.
+The child of a deceased CPP contributor, or a guardian on their behalf, may also be eligible to receive a monthly benefit.
 Dependent children under 18, or between the ages of 18 and 25 and attending school full-time are eligible.
-The monthly amount of the children’s benefit is $250.27 for 2019.
+The monthly amount of the children’s benefit is $281.72 for 2023.
 In the unfortunate situation of each parent being either disabled or deceased, a qualifying child could receive two benefits.

 ATB Wealth® consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
 ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of ATB Wealth.
 ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.